-Analysis | The Supreme Court gives another flashing green light to GOP voting restrictions
+Analysis | Supreme Court gives another big green light to GOP voting restrictions

-The court’s 6-3 conservative majority upheld two Arizona voting restrictions that critics claimed were racially discriminatory.
+The court’s 6-to-3 conservative majority upheld two Arizona voting restrictions that critics claimed were racially discriminatory.
 One voids ballots cast in the wrong precinct, while the other restricts third parties who can deliver voters’ ballots — a process that Republicans have derisively labeled “ballot harvesting.”

 The big question in Brnovich v.
 Democratic National Committee, though, was less about whether the restrictions would stand and more about whether the court would use the case to continue chipping away at the 1965 Voting Rights Act (VRA).
 Even the Biden administration conceded in an unusual letter to the court that it did “not disagree with the conclusion ... that neither Arizona measure violates Section 2’s results test.”

 So the court’s reasoning in upholding the restrictions is what matters here.
-And while it didn’t go as far in limiting the Voting Rights Act as some on the left feared — or as far the court went in 2013 in effectively scrapping an entire section of the law, Section 5, that required states with histories of discrimination to pre-clear election laws with the DOJ — there is no question the ruling will make future legal challenges like the Biden Justice Department’s much more difficult.
+And while it didn’t go as far in limiting the Voting Rights Act as some on the left feared — or as far as the court went in 2013 in effectively scrapping an entire section of the law, Section 5, that required states with histories of discrimination to pre-clear election laws with the DOJ — there is no question the ruling will make future legal challenges like the Biden Justice Department’s much more difficult.

 For one, it effectively says that the so-called “results test” — i.e. looking at how laws might negatively impact minority groups relative to nonminority groups — shouldn’t be too strictly applied in cases involving alleged vote denial.